EduardoLarios/DemoRest/README.md

 # drf-demo

-A project for article at some_href
+A project to test django-rest-framework and django-rest-swagger